-- Turn off the speed control.
+- Do not drive faster than 70 mph (112 km/h) during the first 500 miles (800 km) of trailer towing and don't make full-throttle starts. - Turn off the speed control.
 The speed control may shut off automatically when you are towing on long, steep grades. - Consult your local motor vehicle speed regulations for towing a trailer. - To eliminate excessive transmission shifting, activate the Tow/Haul feature.
 This will also assist in transmission cooling.
 (For additional information, refer to the Understanding the positions of the 5-speed automatic transmission section in this chapter. - Anticipate stops and brake gradually. - Do not exceed the GCWR rating or transmission damage may occur. - Your vehicle may be equipped with a temporary or conventional spare tire.
 If the spare tire is different in size (diameter and/or width), tread type (All-Season or All-Terrain) or is from a different manufacturer other than the road tires on your vehicle, your spare tire is considered "temporary".
-Consult information on the spare tire label for limitations when using.
+Consult information on the spare Tire Label or Safety Compliance Certification Label for limitations when using.